PROJECTS

 Sensory Opera

 The commissioning of a sensory opera for children living with Special Educational Needs and Disabilities.
-This will be based on a story written by a colleague about an Alien that comes to earth and makes friends with a Whale.
-The Whale then teaches him about pollution and the environment in a fun and accessible way.
+This will be based on a story written by a colleague, 'Norman Snodgrass and the Pale Blue Dot' and it's about an Alien Norman Snodgrass that comes to earth with his friend Spong and makes friends with a singing Whale.
+The Whale teaches norman and the children about pollution and the environment in a fun and accessible way.
 The costumes and scenery will be adaptable to meet the needs of the children.

-This will be created in consultation with a Music Therapist and a Child Psychotherapist.
+This will be created in consultation with a Music Therapist and will aim to help facilitate therapeutic interventions during the performance.

 Accessible Tour